Pretty Good decision ..for bad timing

 - Tour managed two double show drama productions as part of a world tour

-The adventure continues with the development of a new business with the help of Formation Zone and the launch another.
+The adventure continues with the development of a new business with the help of Formation Zone and the launch of another.
 Sometimes if you wait for the perfect timing your vision will never come to pass.
 The support from GSM London and building a close team of colleagues to work with has been how I have managed so far, oh and great productivity software lol!

 Artiste Services, Music Promotion, Events & Tours Services at https://www.artistehub.net